Paddle Billing

 To resume on a particular date, see: Set or change a resume date (above)

-Resume a paused subscription using the API in two steps:
+Resume a paused subscription using the API in three steps:

 1. Preview resumed subscription

 Preview charging for the subscription.
-This is optional, but recommended — you should present charge information to your customer if you let your customer resume a subscription in your frontend.
+This is optional, but recommended — you should present charge information to a customer if you let them resume a subscription in your frontend.

 2. Resume subscription